rinawasabi/advanced-web-dev/Final_Project/Project_phase_4.md

 **The Project’s Purpose**

 Makunote is a simple and intuitive recipe-sharing web application designed to help people store, organize and discover everyday recipes.
-The app provides a lightweight solution for home cooks, students and anyone who wants to quickly jot down their favorite meals and explore others’ cooking ideas.
+The app provides a lightweight solution for anyone who wants to quickly jot down their favorite meals and explore others’ ideas.

 **Target Users**
 - Home cooks who want to store and organize family recipes